 This may result in as much as 1 extra hour of overtime being legally required for employees, and this overtime will be paid in the workweek following the week where the DST transition occurred.

-For example, consider the two week period as follows, and shown graphically on the next page:
+For example, consider the two week period as follows, and shown graphically on in the pdf document linked above:

 Workweeks start at 12:00AM.

 Workweek 1 is the week that includes the DST transition.

 Workweek 1 is only 167 hours because 12:00AM at the end is actually at 11:00PM on the previous day, if it were not for DST.